lsst-sqre/gafaelfawr/kube/template/README.md

 for the token, we will return it under this header.
 * `X-Auth-Request-Token-Capabilities`: If the token has capabilities in the `scope` claim, they will be returned in this header.
-If the token has
 * `X-Auth-Request-Token-Capabilities-Accepted`: A space-separated list of token capabilities the reliant resource accepts
 * `X-Auth-Request-Token-Capabilities-Satisfy`: The strategy the reliant resource uses to accept a capability. `any` or `all`
-WWW-Authenticate: If the request is unauthenticated, this header will be set.
+* `WWW-Authenticate`: If the request is unauthenticated, this header will be set according to the configuration.